flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 {.close-float}

 I have a feeling that shaders will be regularly revisited in future articles.
-Please remember that in this article, however, they may be considered a bit 'primitive' and some people may argue that the pixel shaders are not even 'shaders' (compared to what GPUs offers nowadays).
+Please remember that in this article, however, they may be considered a bit 'primitive' and some people may argue that the pixel shaders are not even 'shaders' (compared to what GPUs offer nowadays).

 ### The Xbox's frame